FD0112/data-analysis-projects/Project-1-Olympics-Dataset-analysis-to-identify-trends/Results.md

 ## Gender wise Analysis:

 - Gender wise Participation

 ![image](https://github.com/FD0112/data-analysis-projects/assets/132354930/1a61566d-4025-4ae8-840f-0a5f1b523a99)

 - Catalyst to Women Participation Growth

+A matrix was created to find relation between women participation and events growth, and it was further observed that women participation was mainly increased due to the induction of more women centric events.

 -- Women Participation Growth
 ![image](https://github.com/FD0112/data-analysis-projects/assets/132354930/69b486d9-0c40-42bb-81ed-e6ea632bf0de)